Reduction of Joule Losses in Memristive Switching Using Optimal Control: Unconstrained optimization problems

 \subsubsection{Minimization of Joule losses}

 Let us first consider the problem of minimization of Joule losses in the switching of ideal memristors.
 Without loss of generality, the ideal memristors are described by Eq.~(\ref{eq:ideal}).
-In this case, the energy cost for switching from one state to another is a functional with respect to the charge trajectory $q(t)$.
-This trajectory links the initial state of memristor, $R_i$, at the initial moment of time, $t_i$, with its final state, $R_f$, at the final moment of time, $t=t_f$.
+In this case, the energy cost to switch from one state to another is a functional~\cite{arfken} with respect to the charge trajectory $q(t)$.
+This trajectory links the initial state of the memristor, $R_i$, at the initial moment of time, $t_i$, with its final state, $R_f$, at the final moment of time, $t=t_f$.
 For a given $q(t)$, the Joule heat, $Q[q(t)]$, is expressed by

-where $q_{i/f}$ is the initial/final charge ($R_M(q_{i/f})=R_{i/f}$), and it is assumed that $R_M(q)$ is known.
+where $q_{i/f}$ is the initial/final charge ($R_M(q_{i/f})=R_{i/f}$), and it is assumed that $R_M(q)$ is known~\footnote{Eq.~(\ref{eq:1}) establishes a functional, which is an entity that produces a number when provided with a function.}.
 Our goal is to find the optimal trajectory, $q_{opt}(t)$, that minimizes the Joul heat functional, Eq.~(\ref{eq:1}), see the illustration in Fig.~\ref{fig:1}.

 In principle, this problem is similar to the principle of least action in classical mechanics~\cite{goldstein2002classical}.
 Therefore, to determine the optimal trajectory we use the Euler-Lagrange equation that leads to the equation of motion